Who and What are Primates?

 - They have 32 teeth

-- Are more closely related to the apes and, therefore, humans than they are to the New World monkeys
+- They are more closely related to the apes and, therefore, humans than they are to the New World monkeys

-- Include baboons, colobus monkeys, drills, geladas, grivets, guenons, kipunjis, langurs, leaf monkeys, macaques, malbroucks, mandrills, mangabeys, langurs, patas monkeys, proboscis monkeys, snub-nosed monkeys, surilis, swamp monkeys, talapoins, tantalus monkeys, and vervets
+- Include baboons, colobus monkeys, drills, geladas, green monkeys, grivets, guenons, kipunjis, langurs, leaf monkeys, macaques, malbroucks, mandrills, mangabeys, langurs, patas monkeys, proboscis monkeys, snub-nosed monkeys, surilis, swamp monkeys, talapoins, tantalus monkeys, and vervets

 - All apes are found in Old World regions of the world